wp-plugins/blogvault-real-time-backup/readme.txt

 * Automatically restores a specific backup when your site goes down
 * Migrates your complete site to a new domain/server automatically
 * Real-time backups
-* Supports backup for large sites spanning many GBs
+* Supports incremental backup for large sites spanning many GBs
 * E-mail/ Chat support to solve customer issues quickly

 For a detailed comparison between blogVault and other popular backup plugins such as VaultPress, BackupBuddy, UpdraftPlus, myRepono and BackWPup, [click here](http://blogvault.net/comparison-between-popular-wordpress-backup-plugins/?bvsrc=wpplugin_readme).